 Continue reading Top 10 Turbografx/PC Engine Co-op Games

-Cadash by Taito brought a very welcome action-rpg sword and sorcery kind of atmosphere to arcades in 1989, and thankfully we Turbografx/PC Engine fans got a home version copy 2 years later.
+Cadash by Taito brought a very welcome action-rpg sword and sorcery kind of atmosphere to the arcades in 1989, and thankfully we Turbografx/PC Engine fans got a home version 2 years later.
 The game caught my eye because….
 Yes… You guessed it….
 Because it is a co-op game and well, just look at that brilliant cover art.
-How could i not check it out?
-Let’s find out if the game itself is deserving of the cover art.
+How could I not check it out?

 Continue reading Cadash (1991 Turbografx16/PC Engine)